-205 3.1 Warming to date
+3.1 Warming to date

-First, we assess the past warming to date, and discuss various estimation techniques that can be used.
-This includes in particular a simple smoothing spline technique (purely observational estimate), the raw CMIP6 multi-model mean (purely model estimate), and several variants of the KCC method, which combine information from models and observations (Figure 1).
+First, we assess the past warming to date and discuss various estimation techniques that can be used.
+This includes in particular a simple smoothing spline technique (purely observational estimate), the raw CMIP6 multi-model mean (purely model estimate), and several variants of the KCC method, which combine information from models and observations (Fig. 1).

-- The smoothing technique, which does not account for any model information, suggests a warming of nearly +2°C in 2020 210 with respect to 1900-1930 (all estimates within this subsection are meant with respect to the 1900-1930 baseline).
-However, several record-breaking values observed over the latest years may contribute to inflate this value.
-The raw CMIP6 multi-model mean leads to a much lower value of about +1.44°C in 2020.
-Interestingly, over the last 20-yr, only 3 values for individual years fall below the forced response simulated by CMIP6 models - suggesting that this estimate might be biased low.
-A potential underestimation is also supported by the fact that, on average over the last 20-yr, the CMIP6 multi-model mean has warmed by - 215 0.4°C less than observations (+1.14°C vs +1.53°C, respectively).
-This suggests that the case of France is quite specific: regional observations suggest that the CMIP6 multi-model mean historical warming is underestimated over France, while no such founding was made globally, and accounting for GSAT observations typically leads to revising CMIP6 projections downwards (Tokarska et al., 2020; Ribes et al., 2021).
-This finding has key implications in terms of the observational constraints that may be applied regionally.
-Consistent with global scale results, accounting for GSAT observations in the constraint tends to - 220 revise CMIP6 ranges downwards over France (like almost every region).
-In contrast, accounting for regional observations in
+The smoothing technique, which does not account for any model information, suggests a warming of nearly $+2\,^{\circ}\text{C}$ in 2020 with respect to 1900-1930 (all estimates within this subsection are meant with respect to the 1900-1930 baseline).
+However, several record-breaking values observed over the latest years may contribute to inflating this value.
+The raw CMIP6 multi-model mean leads to a much lower value of about $+1.44\,^{\circ}\text{C}$ in 2020.
+Interestingly, over the last 20 years, only three values for individual years have fallen below the forced response simulated by CMIP6 models, suggesting that this estimate might be biased low.
+A potential underestimation is also supported by the fact that, on average over the

 Figure 1.
-Observations vs forced response estimates.
-Observed annual mean temperature over France (1899-2020, black points) are compared to various estimates of the forced response over the same period.
-Orange: simple smoothing spline estimate, using df=6 (degrees of freedom).
-Grey: CMIP6 multi-model mean estimate (best-estimate only).
-Green: Result of the KCC constraint using only GSAT observations (best-estimate only).
-Blue: Result of the KCC constraint using only regional observations (i.e., over France).
-Red: Result of the KCC constraint using both GSAT and regional observations to build the constraint.
-The 5-95% uncertainty range assessed in the latter case.
+Observations vs. forced response estimates.
+Observed annual mean temperatures over France (1899-2020, black points) are compared to various estimates of the forced response over the same period.
+Orange: simple smoothing spline estimate using df = 6 (degrees of freedom).
+Gray: CMIP6 multi-model mean estimate (best estimate only).
+Green: result of the KCC constraint using only GSAT observations (best estimate only).
+Blue: result of the KCC constraint using only regional observations (i.e., over France).
+Red: result of the KCC constraint using both GSAT and regional observations to build the constraint.
+The 5 %-95 % uncertainty range is assessed in the latter case.